-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami threat
+New Zealand: 7.8-magnitude quake rocks south, triggers tsunami

 The USGS initially reported the quake's magnitude at 7.4 at a depth of just 10 kilometers -- shallow enough to cause serious destruction to the immediate surrounding area.
 It later revised the quake strength to 7.8, but changed its depth to 23 (14.2 miles) kilometers, giving more of a buffer between the epicenter and the Earth's surface.

-Christchurch has a population of over 340,000 people, according to the most recent government census.

 New Zealand is regularly hit by earthquakes as it sits in a "collision zone" between the Indo-Australian and Pacific tectonic plates.

-It is part of the Pacific's "Ring of Fire," where many earthquakes and volcano eruptions occur.
+It is part of the Pacific's "Ring of Fire," a horseshoe-shaped belt around the ocean's edges where many earthquakes and volcano eruptions occur.